Czech Philharmonic Evgeny Kissin

 Czech Philharmonic ⬩ Evgeny Kissin

-To begin the evening, Frenzy by the contemporary American composer John Adams takes us to the depths of madness caused by information overload, and at the end we will try to get to the bottom of the secrets in Edward Elgar’s Enigma Variations.
+The evening will open with Maurice Ravel’s Mother Goose, a work inspired by the world of fairy tales, and at the end we will try to get to the bottom of the secrets in Edward Elgar’s Enigma Variations.
 In between we will hear a Prokofiev piano concerto played by one of today’s most sought-after pianists: Evgeny Kissin.

 Programme